BigWingBeat/better_log4j_config/README.md

 ## Version Support

-Better Log4j Config is compatible with every version of Minecraft that is supported by the Quilt mod loader - so 1.14 onwards.
+Better Log4j Config is compatible with every version of Minecraft that is supported by the Quilt and Fabric mod loaders - so 1.14 onwards.
 There are no plans to port the mod to any other mod loaders, such as Forge, in order to support any versions earlier than 1.14.

 ## License